 - Keep a spreadsheet or notebook with flight costs, requirements, departures, and destinations prior to making a final flight decision.

-- If considering flying on a private charter, run a cost comparison on how much it will cost for tickets, crates, etc., for your group against the cost of a private or shared charter flight.
+- If considering flying on a private charter, run a cost comparison for your whole group against the cost of a private or shared charter flight.

 - Reach out to your vet as soon as you are serious about moving to inquire about wait times.